 - Indemnity plan.
 Under this type of plan, you pay a premium for the insurance and a fixed percentage of covered expenses, plus any deductibles and co-payments.
 You may choose your physician, and refer yourself to specialists.
 The university's Student Health Insurance plan is an indemnity plan.

 - PPO (Preferred Provider Organization).
 A PPO is similar to an indemnity plan.
 However, you pay less for care received through one of the plan's preferred physicians or facilities.

 - HMO (Health Maintenance Organization).
 Under an HMO, you pay a premium for the insurance and a fixed co-payment for covered services.
 You must select a "primary care physician" approved by the HMO.
 All treatment, including that rendered by specialists and at facilities outside the HMO network, must be done on the basis of a referral by your primary care physician and must sometimes be pre-approved by the HMO.
 The HMO may refuse to pay for services that were not recommended by your primary care physician.

 Registered students at the University of Illinois Urbana-Champaign will be automatically enrolled in the Student Health Insurance plan.
-Students may request an exemption by providing proof of adequate alternate insurance coverage before the deadline posted on the Student Health Insurance website.
-Your insurance must be effective from the first day of the semester to the last day of the semester or semesters of an academic year.
-You may elect to enroll any accompanying dependents under the Student Health Insurance, provided that you are covered.
-Most students find that the Student Health Insurance is satisfactory.
+Students are encouraged to visit the Student Health Insurance website for information about coverage dates, benefits, enrollment/change dates, and opting out.
+You may also elect to enroll any accompanying dependents under the Student Health Insurance plan, provided that you are covered.

-If you decide to purchase outside insurance or are not a current student, you should look for a plan that is both affordable and meets your needs.
+If you are not a current student or decide to purchase another health insurance plan, you should look for a plan that is both affordable and meets your needs.
 Cost is just one consideration.
 You should also understand the features of each plan.
 Ask questions like: